g4br13l/TORC_challenge/README.md

 > In the main branch, we got the original function.

 > [!NOTE]
-> In the best_performance branch we have the function with optimized performance based on the Big-O Notation.
+> In the best_performance branch we have the function with optimized performance based on the Big-O Notation and exception handling.